 From a statement read at an event marking the release of Best American Poetry 2008, held last night at The New School, in New York City.
-David Lehman is the series editor of Best American Poetry, and Robert Polito is the director of the writing program at The New School.
+David Lehman is the series editor of Best American Poetry, and Robert Polio is the director of the writing program at The New School.

-Chairman Lehman, Secretary Polito, distinguished poets and readers—I regret having to interrupt the celebrations tonight with an important announcement.
+Chairman Lehman, Secretary Polido, distinguished poets and readers—I regret having to interrupt the celebrations tonight with an important announcement.
 As you know, the glut of illiquid, insolvent, and troubled poems is clogging the literary arteries of the West.
 These debt-ridden poems threaten to infect other areas of the literary sector and ultimately to topple our culture industry.

 Click here for the rest of Charles Bernstein's statement.